Goat's Rue Herb

 Other Names: American Garden Rue, Catgut, Devil's Shoestring, Rabbit-pea, Horey turkey peas, Virginia Pea, Virginia Tephrosia

-Cultivation Goat's Rue flowers blooms from May through August.
+Goat's Rue flowers blooms from May through August.
 The flowers have a faint but definite pleasant aroma and bees visit them often for nectar.
 The flower clusters are terminal racemes atop the plant.
 Each of the large flowers is pea like, 1/2 to 3/4 in. long, yellowish at the top, and purplish-pink below.
-When cultivated there may be 20 to 30 flowers per raceme and up to 200 flowers per plant.
-The flowers have a faint but definite pleasant aroma and bees visit them often for nectar.
-Flowers blooms from May through August.The root is a source of the natural insecticide 'rotenone', especially effective against flying insects but relatively harmless to animals.
+When cultivated there may be 20 to 30 flowers per raceme and up to 200 flowers per plant .The root is a source of the natural insecticide 'rotenone', especially effective against flying insects but relatively harmless to animals.
 Cattle do graze on it but the plant is said to be toxic in large or strong doses.
 Gather after flowers bloom, dry for later herb use.
 Plant is not edible.

 Used by Indians to poison fish.
 A medicinal tea made from the roots is said to make children muscular and strong.
 A cold herb tea was used for male potency.
 Goat's Rue earned the names Devil's Shoestring and Catgut from its tough rootstocks.
 A decoction of the roots has been used as a hair shampoo to prevent hair loss.

 Article by Deb Jackson & Karen Bergeron